scylladb/scylla-code-samples/efficient_full_table_scan_example_code/README.md

 Mandatory param: <hosts> = your Scylla nodes IP addresses The rest of the params have default value, which you can decide to adjust according to your setup and dataset

--d flag (default=false) prints all the rows into a file for debugginig purpose.
+-d flag (default=false) prints all the rows into a file for debugging purpose.
 This loads the client CPU, hence use with caution.

 --help usage output